-What does a planning scheme contain?
+What are the steps in a planning scheme amendment?

-What is a planning scheme amendment?
+What are the fees and costs for a planning scheme amendment?